Year 2 Handwriting worksheets by Subject

 Some cursive handwriting practice and spelling practice rolled into one: writing high frequency words, joined up.
 Remember that letter formation can vary from school to school, so check letters like g, j, k and z to ensure that your child is writing them the same way at home and at school.

 Before children are able to start writing letters and words their hands and muscles need to get used to producing marks on paper.
 Our Patterns playbook offers your child the opportunity to practise common writing patterns in preparation for handwriting letters at age 4 or 5.
-It's also a fun way to encourage an older child has trouble writing particular letters.
+It's also a fun way to encourage an older child who has trouble writing particular letters.
 Can they make some waves, draw some curly baby hair and decorate a birthday cake with Smarties, all while doing some vital handwriting practice?